 Summer is coming and we’re looking to summer flavors to create this Blackberry Sage Smash.
 To celebrate, let’s create a new smash recipe combining the best berry of summer, the blackberry, with fresh sage leaves – which have already started growing for the season.

 For this smash, I originally used oranges and whiskey, however, I have also tested this with limes and tequila and both combinations are mouthwatering.
-If you’re not a whiskey household, that doesn’t mean you can’t take a make a smash, you can just use rum or tequila or any spirit you’ve got at hand.
+If you’re not from a whiskey household, use rum or tequila or any spirit you’ve got at hand.
 You might want to tweak the amount of sweetener or sugar you use based on the spirit, but as always, you should be taste testing your cocktail before you serve.

 The wonderful thing about sage is that it’s a savory herb, but it plays well with sweet and sour flavors.
 It’s also not as fragile as mint so it stands up to a bit more muddling without getting too bitter.
 If you’ve got a sage bush at home I highly recommend incorporating it into some smashes this week, couple with the sourness of the lemon and the blackberry it’s a winner.